GaloyMoney/hackathon/README.md

 }
 ```

-You should see that your account has 2 wallets available, one BTC wallet, and one USD wallet.
-Each wallet should have a balance.
-The BTC wallet's balance is in satoshis and the USD wallet balance is in cents.
+You should see that your account has 2 wallets available, each with a pre-funded balance:
+- one BTC wallet, in **satoshis**
+- one USD wallet, in **USD cents**

 _Keep a note of your wallet IDs as you will need them for later operations._